-“Patty Shinseki’s work with military families, Army medical care services, and military children perfectly aligns with the mission and programs of the American Legion Auxiliary,” said ALA National President Peggy Thomas.
-“Because she exemplifies the very best in support for our American heroes, it is indeed an honor to present Patty Shinseki with the American Legion Auxiliary 2013 Woman of the Year award.”
+“General Johnson’s work throughout her military career aligns perfectly with the mission and programs of the American Legion Auxiliary,” said ALA National President Nancy Brown-Park.
+“She exemplifies the best of America’s military, and it is an honor to recognize her as the American Legion Auxiliary 2014 Woman of the Year.”

 Established in 1984, the Woman of the Year Award recognizes outstanding women who exemplify the values and ideals of the American Legion Auxiliary, particularly those whose contributions advance the quality of life for America’s military, veterans, and their families.
 Criteria & Selection